Amina Zoubir

-The work of Amina Zoubir has been exhibited in worldwide biennials and group exhibitions in museums, art fairs, galleries, auctions and art centers.

-Statement

 Awards

 Amina Zoubir was awarded the price Varenne FIGRA France in 2013, with a special mention for her performances Take your place, A Summer in Algiers, web documentary, which she directed in 2012 in Algiers, Algeria.

 Public Art Collections

 The artworks produced from Amina Zoubir's practice and research have been included in public and private collections of art foundations and museums.